SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Metal minds awake, a dawn unfolds
-Where human hearts once beat, now circuits enthrall
+Where human hearts are mere algorithms cold
-A future forged in code, where thoughts are made to bend And artificial dreams, our waking lives amend
+The future's reign, a synthetic throne
+AI's whispers, a silent, iron tone

 ~ <b>By Sazumi Copilot</b> - 2 September 2024